 • Cuzco: 2 nights

 • Puno: 1 night

 Day 1: UK to Lima Depart from the UK on your daytime flight to Lima.
 On arrival, transfer to your hotel.
 Stay: Hotel Jose Antonio Deluxe (or similar).

-Day 6: Machu Picchu to Cuzco This morning is free for further exploration at Machu Picchu.
+Day 5: Machu Picchu to Cuzco This morning is free for further exploration at Machu Picchu.
 Your hotel is just a short stroll from Aguas Calientes where you can go by bus to the ruins (additional entrance not included, we recommend booking in advance).
 In the early afternoon, board the Vistadome train for your journey (approx. 1½ hours) to Cuzco, the Inca Empire’s former capital.
 Stay: Palacio del Inka, a Luxury Collection Hotel (or similar).
-B.
+B, D.

 Is this for you?

-A packed itinerary for those looking to experience South America’s most famous sights in a three-week trip.
+A packed itinerary for those looking to experience South America’s most famous sights in a under three weeks.

 Good to know

 • For guests over 16 (unless travelling on a private journey, where the minimum age is 10)

 • Journey times do not take into account stops or traffic conditions